Welcome to the Ontario Nurses’ Association! We are glad that you have joined us!

 - Advice about long-term care inspections.

-All registered nurses, graduate nurses and health-care professionals for whom ONA is the bargaining agent are covered by LEAP.
-Newly organized members, who are not yet paying dues, can buy coverage for a small fee.
+All registered nurses, graduate nurses, and health-care professionals for whom ONA is the bargaining agent are covered by LEAP.

 Insurance and Benefits

-If you do not have employer-sponsored LTD coverage, you are covered through Johnson Insurance and may be eligible for $250 of monthly LTD benefit, should you become disabled due to illness or injury.
+- Base Plan disability income protection is the first step towards helping to protect one of your most valuable assets – your income!
+If you are under the age of 65 and you do not have employer-sponsored LTD coverage, you are covered and may be eligible for $250 of monthly LTD benefit, should you become disabled due to illness or injury.

 Access ONA – Member Portal